I’ve got some GIF-files in Outlook but they don’t animate.

 Support for animated GIF files is a bit diverse throughout the lifetime of Outlook so let me give you an overview of when a GIF will and when a GIF will not animate.

-In short; Only Outlook as part of Office 365 offers full support for animated GIF-files.
+In short; Only Outlook as part of a Microsoft 365 subscription offers full support for animated GIF-files.

-As of Version 1901, playing and inserting animated GIFs in emails is fully supported.
+As said, playing and inserting animated GIFs in emails is fully supported when you use Outlook as part of a Microsoft 365 subscription.

 Paused GIF animation after looping 3 times.